Gary G. Vercelli

 Jazz Music Director

-When he's not on air or previewing music for the station, Vercelli enjoys visiting the Bay Area, cooking and yoga, which he has studied for more than 20 years.
-"I also have an interest in wines, which is diametrically opposed to my Yoga interest," he laments with a grin.
+When he's not on the air or previewing music for the station, Gary enjoys visiting the Bay Area, cooking, and teaching Iyengar yoga, which he has studied for more than 30 years.
+"I also have an interest in fine Italian wines, which is diametrically opposed to my yoga interest," he laments with a grin.
 "I guess I'm a classic example of east meets west."